 Ryebank Fields is an ecologically significant area that has benefited from the process of natural succession over the past 30 years.

+It is recommended that the current planning application to develop the site for houses is refused in order to protect Ryebank Fields' mosaic of locally important habitats, to help halt the biodiversity loss in the long term and ensure ongoing enjoyment for the local community.
 In the long term, its biodiversity has the potential to be enhanced by a minimal, 'light touch' conservation and management approach.

-Recommendations aim to protect and enhance the biodiversity and ecological integrity of the site.
+The following recommendations aim to protect and enhance the biodiversity and ecological integrity of the site.